Definitions

 - The Sentinel Method

-- ThriveFinity’s six-step verification protocol: brief intake, claim extraction, source verification against licensed primary data, adversarial challenge, inline citation, and named human sign-off.
-It is the engine behind every Pre-Launch Verification deliverable.
+- ThriveFinity’s six-step claim-verification protocol behind Pre-Launch Verification: brief intake, claim extraction, source verification against licensed primary data, adversarial challenge, inline citation, and named human sign-off.
+It runs on top of QUAD, the shared engine behind every ThriveFinity product.

 - Verdict

 - The decision a verification produces, not a numeric score.
-PRISM and Sentinel return one of five verdicts — GO, CONDITIONAL GO, PIVOT, KILL, or DEFER — each tied to evidence and a named person accountable for the call.
+Idea Validation returns one of five verdicts — GO, CONDITIONAL GO, PIVOT, KILL, or DEFER.
+Pre-Launch Verification uses its own, deliberately different language — SHIP, SHIP WITH EDITS, or SPLIT MARKET — because "should I ship this deck" is a different question from "should I pursue this strategy."
+Both map onto each other one-to-one (SHIP ≈ GO, SPLIT MARKET ≈ PIVOT) for reports that cite results across products.
+Either way, the verdict is tied to evidence and a named person accountable for the call.

 - Evidence Grade (A–E)